 Green on black.
 One font.
 One grid.
 The design language of the digital void — code rain, terminal readouts, and interfaces that feel like they're running the world.

-The green is not decoration
+The green is a signal

 The grid is the character